ropenscilabs/statistical-software/README.md

 ## 4.1 Standards Specific to Statistical Software

-The applicability of any concrete set of standards is likely to differ between different categories.
+The applicability of any concrete set of standards is likely to differ between different categories of statistical.
 For example, metrics of numerical accuracy will likely differ between categories primarily describing analytical algorithms and those describing less tractable routines which produce less directly reproducible results.
 Or consider metrics derived from tests, which must be interpreted in *qualitatively* different ways for packages entirely dependent on their own internal code versus packages largely dependent on the results of calls to external data providers (along with additional differences between, for example, locally-installed “external” providers versus online sources of external data).

-Different metrics, and thus by extension very likely different standards, must thus be considered to be differentially applicable to different categories of software, and thus the interplay between the scope of statistical software considered above and throughout this project, and the standards emerging from the project, will be of critical importance throughout the project.
-More concretely, attempts to devise a concrete categorization of statistical software will inevitably frustrate attempts to understand more *general* processes leading to the establishment of standards, and therefore negatively impact on the project’s desired goal stated at the outset of creating and providing a truly *general* and *transferrable* set of standards.
-Conversely, attempts to counter this effect by striving for more generally applicable standards will likely weaken abilities to assess particular categories of statistical software.
+Different standards must thus be considered to be differentially applicable to different categories of software, and thus the interplay between the scope of statistical software considered above and throughout this project, and the standards emerging from the project, will be of critical importance throughout the project.
 Such considerations lead to the following kinds of questions which will likely have to be addressed:

   - To what extent ought we aim for general standards at the expense of specific ability to assess particular categories of statistical